EdenKupe/notTheSky/src/site/posts/poems/a-brief-report-on-the-outside.md

 ---

-Well, first, it's cold.
+Well, first, it's cold.</br>
-The kind of bitter cold that
+The kind of bitter cold that</br>
-puts the faux-marmoreal precision of Celsius and Fahrenheit to shame, making them look like two well intentioned fools trying to dissect the cold as it slices through your skin.
+puts the faux-marmoreal precision</br>
+of Celsius and Fahrenheit to shame,</br>
+making them look like two well intentioned fools</br>
+trying to dissect the cold as it slices through</br>
+your skin.</br>

-Then, secondly, the black ice is gone, thank God, taken away by the flurry that refreshed the snow.
-The dog glides over it so that, almost, for a second,
+Then, secondly, the black ice is gone,</br>
+thank God, taken away by the flurry that</br>
+refreshed the snow.
+The dog glides over it</br>
+so that, almost, for a second,</br>
-I can forget that time passes.
+I can forget that time passes.</br>

-Lastly, space is still an inadequate category to describe how it feels to be situated in relation to so many things and places throughout this life.
+Lastly, space is still an inadequate category</br>
+to describe how it feels to be situated</br>
+in relation to so many things and places</br>
+throughout this life.</br>
-Walking streets is still mainly an exercise in memory more than it is any physical thing.
+Walking streets is still mainly an exercise in memory</br>
+more than it is any physical thing.</br>

-That's my brief report which I wrote in my head while still learning how to be here.
+That's my brief report which I wrote</br>
+in my head while still learning how to be here.</br>
-The dull ache shifts and turns inside of me and is unborn with each passing day.
+The dull ache shifts and turns inside of me and</br>
+is unborn with each passing day.</br>
-Perhaps eventually it will complete its untransformation, from an active, crying thing, back into a zygote.
+Perhaps eventually it will complete its untransformation,</br>
+from an active, crying thing, back into a zygote.</br>
-I hope you are well and that your day was good, apologies that the report is so brief.
+I hope you are well and that your day was good,</br>
+apologies that the report is so brief.</br>
-I would write more but it's too cold and I'm worried about the dull baby waking into grief.
+I would write more but it's too cold</br>
+and I'm worried about the dull baby</br>
+waking into grief.</br>

-P.S I love you and miss you.
+P.S I love you and miss you.</br>